Top-of-atmosphere radiation over the last millennium reconstructed from proxies: Discussion

 \subsection{Earth's energy budget over the last millennium}

-Reconstructions and models agree that there was a global-mean cooling trend over the last millennium, although the patterns of cooling may not be globally synchronous~\citep{PAGESConsortium2019,Neukom2019}.
+Reconstructions and CMIP5 models agree that there was a global-mean cooling trend over the last millennium, although the patterns of cooling may not have been globally synchronous~\citep{PAGESConsortium2019,Atwood2016,Neukom2019}.
 This cooling was driven primarily by volcanic forcing, with a potential minor role of greenhouse gas and solar forcing~\citep{Schurer2014,Buntgen2020,Wanner2022,Esper2012}, then amplified by positive feedbacks~\citep{Atwood2016}.
-However, the climate system is stable due to the strongly negative Planck feedback, which responds to cooling with reduced OLR.
-Indeed, the OLR decreased by 0.42 W~m$^{-2}$ kyr$^{-1}$, while the RSR only increased by 0.29 W~m$^{-2}$ kyr$^{-1}$, which explains the increasing EEI trend of 0.16 $\pm$ 0.26 W~m$^{-2}$ kyr$^{-1}$, although it is not significantly different from zero.
+Since the climate system is overall stable due to the strongly negative Planck feedback, it responds to cooling with reduced OLR.
+Indeed, the OLR decreased by $0.35\,\mathrm{W\,m^{-2}\,kyr^{-1}}$, while the RSR only increased by $0.16\,\mathrm{W\,m^{-2}\,kyr^{-1}}$, which explains the increasing EEI trend of $0.18 \pm 0.21\,\mathrm{W\,m^{-2}\,kyr^{-1}}$, although it is not significantly different from zero (Fig.~\ref{fig:trend_zm_panels}).
 To sustain the cooling trend, the EEI needs to remain negative on average despite the increasing trend, leading to a slowdown of cooling over centuries.
-In our reconstruction, this implies an 1850--1900 EEI mean of at most 0.15 $\pm$ 0.25 W~m$^{-2}$ (cf. Fig.~S9b).
-If we let the relatively constant SAT and OHC over 1600--1900 imply an average EEI of zero over this period, the 1850--1900 EEI mean would be 0.07 $\pm$ 0.21 W~m$^{-2}$, similar to the estimate of 0.2 $\pm$ 0.2 W~m$^{-2}$ from \citet{Forster2021}.
-In comparison, the EEI inferred from the OHC reconstruction of \citet{Gebbie2019} is 0.24 W~m$^{-2}$ over this period.
-The energy imbalance over any 20-yr period after 1980, and possibly after 1970, is unprecedented in the context of the last millennium, similar to temperatures~\citep{PAGESConsortium2019}.
-This provides further evidence that the global warming that started in the 20th century is anthropogenic rather than natural~\citep{Masson-Delmotte2021}.

-While both our reconstruction and that of \citet[][described further in \citealp{Gebbie2021}]{Gebbie2019} show sustained energy loss before around 1600, theirs starts with a higher energy content and cools more into the LIA (Fig.~S9).
-The discrepancy may be explained by the much colder pre-industrial SSTs prescribed by \citet{Gebbie2019} than we reconstruct (Fig.~S8).
-Their reconstruction then agrees well with the reconstruction from \citet{Wu2025a} over the historical period since both are instrumental-based, while our EEI is likely too low in the early 1900s, even though it matches in the later decades.
-Our reconstructions agree that the energy inventory was higher during the MCA than in 2000, and that there was significant multidecadal variability with intermittent periods of energy gain.
-However, both reconstructions come with large uncertainties that preclude definite conclusions about the last millennium energy budget.
+Indeed, both our reconstruction and the OHC reconstruction of \citet{Gebbie2019} have a 1100--1850 mean EEI of $-0.1\,\mathrm{W\,m^{-2}}$, and a total integrated energy loss over 850--1850 of $1600$ to $1800\,\mathrm{ZJ}$ (Fig.~S12).
+For comparison, Earth has gained about $600\,\mathrm{ZJ}$ over the much shorter 1880--2020 period~\citep{Wu2025a}.